Duke Charles of Mecklenburg: 1813

 By 1813 he had been promoted to the rank Major General and was in command of brigade attached to the force of General Ludwig Yorck von Wartenburg.
 Duke Charles led his brigade at the Battle of Katzbach.
 During this campaign while commanding a small column he managed to hold off an attack by French forces who had superior numbers for a whole day before being ordered to withdraw during the night.
 Shortly after this engagement Duke Charles was instructed by Gebhard Leberecht von Blücher to keep open the communication with the forces of Louis Alexandre Andrault de Langeron and Fabian Gottlieb von Osten-Sacken.
 Shortly after setting out with his brigade he was attacked by three French columns.
 Although vastly outnumbered he managed to hold his ground until he seized an opportunity and placing himself at the head of one of his battalions he managed to drive the French back.
 For this achievement he was awarded the Iron Cross 1st Class.

 The next action he saw was when the Prussian army crossed the Elbe at Wartenburg on 13 October.
 Given orders to outflank the right wing of the French, Duke Charles took his brigade across the Elbe and attacked the village of Bleddin and succeeded in driving the French out, taking nine of their cannons and a number of prisoners.
 On 16 October he fought with distinction at the Battle of Möckern.
 Leading his brigade in a bayonet charge against the French batteries and columns he succeeded in forcing the section of the line they attacked back but at the cost of his whole brigade almost being taken out with Duke Charles and the other officers all being wounded in the charge.

 Later that year Duke Charles was appointed to command the 1st of the Line the oldest regiment of foot in the service.

 Later years

 In 1815 Duke Charles was appointed a Lieutenant General and Commandant of the Royal Guards and Grenadiers.
 He was later appointed President of the Prussian State Council in 1827.

-Duke Charles never married and died in Berlin at the age of 51.
+Duke Charles never married and died in Berlin on 21 September 1837, at the age of 51.